srswinde/cassini_app/README.md

 This web application runs on a kubernetes cluster hosted by Digital Ocean.
 It leverages three nodes in a worker pool to host the database and a python api.
 It uses lazy loading and a process server to pull the cassini images from his website and store them in a database spawned by the cluster.
 The application has a web interface at [http://cassini.scottswindell.net](http://cassini.scottswindell.net)

+## Pre-requisites and dependencies

+This application uses a few python libraries found in [tornado/requirements.txt](tornado/requirements.txt).

 ## Postgres Database

 The database was built using the kubernetes manifest files found in the [databse](database) directory. [postgres-pvc.yaml](database/postgres-pvc.yaml) creates a persistent volume claim for the database.
 Appyling this file creates a digital ocean volume so the database can persist.
 The [postgres-statefulset.yaml](database/postgres-statefulset.yaml) file spawns a postgres database using the official postgres docker image and gives it access to the peristant volume.